d3ividloper/coding-test/problem-1/discount-service/README.md

     ]
 }
 ```
-I serialized Discount, Item, Product and Money classes, so it's easy to add a new discount.<br>
+`Discount` has been created as **VO** in order to encapsulate the logic and allow us to create as Discounts as we need in the future.

-### Discount Strategy
+### <p name=discount> Discount Strategy</p>
-I created an interface "DiscountRuleInterface" and some rules will implement it according to Open/close SOLID principle.
-By this way if we need add another discount rule we only need to create a new rule inside Service/DiscountRules.
-After that we will have to modify "services.yaml" in order to register the new service and tag it as image shown:
+I created an interface [DiscountRuleInterface](./src/Domain/Service/DiscountRuleInterface.php) and some [rules](./src/Domain/Service/DiscountRules) will implement it according to Open/close SOLID principle.
+By this way if we need add another discount rule we only need to create a new rule inside [Service/DiscountRules](./src/Domain/Service/DiscountRules).
+After that we will have to modify [services.yaml](./config/services.yaml) in order to register the new service and tag it as image shown:
 ```
     # Register all DiscountRules and DiscountCalculator
     App\Domain\Service\DiscountRules\OrderOver1000DiscountRule: